davebenson/doom4-walkthrough/README.md

 ## Mission 7: Accessing Rune Challenge: Armored Offensive
 Exit the building and turn left, killing an Imp and Revenant.

-Jump across to the right and follow the walkway to the end to find the Rune Challenge "Armored Offensive".
+Jump across to the right and follow the walkway to the end to find the Rune Challenge "Armored Offensive" (which is also SECRET 7.3).

 This is a useful Rune for hard fights, since getting more armor is the same as more health, for the most part.